 Lessons that go wider than this bug

-One, long-running while True loops are infrastructure.
+One, long-running loops are infrastructure.
 They need the same hygiene as any production service.
 Error handling, backoff, observability, health checks.
 “It is just a script” is how you get an eleven-day zombie.

 Two, policy without enforcement is theater.
 If the law says “no external API calls” and the code does not check, the law will be violated eventually.
 The only real policy is the one compiled into the call graph.